jimmyangel/hugo-later/README.md

 ### Javascript

-Hugo Now supports Bootstrap JS but Github Pages and others disable Javascript.
+Hugo Later supports Bootstrap JS but Github Pages and others disable Javascript.
 This is available for sites hosted on S3 and elsewhere.

 Build JS updates by running `gulp` (development) or `gulp dist` (production)